nurrony/nvim/README.md

-# Nur Rony's NeoVim PDE (Personal Development Environment)
+# Nur Rony's NeoVim PDE

 I now use NeoVim with Lazy Plugin Manager with bare minimal plugins and customization.
 It is blazing fast and easily customizable.